francoisledroff/chezlesbarbus/jaxlondon-abstract.md

 * Yes, Security needs to be baked into all your automation and continuous integration.
 Secret Management is key

-Remember, It’s not a question of 'if' but 'when' you’ll be hacked, at the end of this session, you’ll decide for yourself if it's really time for this simple Java web app to go live !
+Remember, It’s not a question of 'if' but 'when' you’ll be hacked, at the end of this session, you’ll decide for yourself if it's really time for this Java web app to go live !

 Talk Type:
 Session 50 mn